-After a stakeholder analysis was developed (Annex 1, not updated in the 2022 review of the plan), local actors were identified and approached, through a process of collaboration which was inevitably affected by the COVID-19 crisis.
-Key stakeholders were invited to join the ARCH local partnership in Valencia by means of three online consultations, which have taken place since the Local Launch Event developed in July 23, 2020.
-Eight specific strategies to advance towards ARCH local objectives were originally defined in the work plan matrix (Annex 2), considering as well other specificities of local work, while a ninth one was also included in the last year of the project.
-Those strategies have led to the establishment of seven different working groups, which currently structure the ARCH Valencia local partnership.
-The results of the first online consultation were also used to assess the preliminary potential actions previously identified for the Valencia case by the ARCH partners.
-Those actions, which were considered of interest by the majority of relevant stakeholders, were also included in the work plan matrix, and prioritised in ARCH local work in Valencia.
-Additionally, this document summarises the main planned milestones in relation to local work in Valencia in the framework of the ARCH project, as well as the main activities developed as part of the monitoring and reporting process, both at the ARCH consortium level and in relation to local partners.
+After a stakeholder analysis was developed (Annex 1), local actors were identified and approached, through a process of collaboration which was inevitably affected by the COVID-19 crisis.
+Key stakeholders were invited to join the ARCH local partnership in Valencia by means of two online consultations, which have taken place since the Local Launch Event developed in July 23, 2020.
+Eight specific strategies to advance towards ARCH local objectives have been defined in the work plan matrix (Annex 2), considering as well other specificities of local work.
+Those strategies have led to the establishment of six different working groups, which currently structure the ARCH Valencia local partnership.
+The results of the first online consultation have also been used to assess the preliminary potential actions previously identified for the Valencia case by the ARCH partners.
+Those actions which were considered of interest by the majority of relevant stakeholders have also been included in the work plan matrix, and will be prioritised in ARCH local work in Valencia.
+Additionally, this document summarises the main planned milestones in relation to local work in Valencia in the framework of the ARCH project, as well as the main activities which will be developed as part of the monitoring and reporting process, both at the ARCH consortium level and in relation to local partners.